dundalek/atom-markdown-mindmap/README.md

 This extension is built using the [markmap](https://github.com/dundalek/markmap) component.

 Suggestions for new featues are welcome, feel free to open an [issue](https://github.com/dundalek/atom-markdown-mindmap/issues).

+## Changelog

+### v0.4.0

+- Make node width dynamic based on content
+- Truncate long labels (can be switched off in settings)
+- Parse markdown lists and display them as nodes (can be switched off in settings)
+- Fix: navigation bug after collapsing and re-expanding nodes